 Can I teach myself?

-Yes and No. Yes there are ways to teach yourself to kite board more quickly.
+Yes and No. Yes, there are ways to learn to kite board more quickly.
 Some preparations are listed at the bottom of the page.
-No, I don't recommend you teaching yourself or having your friend whom kites teach you.
-I've had many students whom first took lessons from a friend and they learned just enough to be a danger to themselves and others.
+No, we don't recommend you teach yourself or have your friend who kites teach you.
+We have had many students who first took lessons from a friend and they learned just enough to be a danger to themselves and others.
 Often your friend will give you inaccurate advice that will put you at risk and may destroy your gear.
 You want to take lessons to avoid hurting yourself.
 You may find that destroying your gear is a lot more expensive than taking lessons.
 Many of the things you would most naturally do are the same things that will get you injured.
-Go to a competent instructor whom will teach you how to kite board correctly.
-More importantly, learn from a teacher whom will show you how to recognize a problem and how to respond effectively in a timely manner before things go very wrong.
+Go to a competent instructor who will teach you how to kite board correctly.
+More importantly, learn from a teacher who will show you how to recognize a problem and how to respond effectively in a timely manner, before things go wrong.

 Is gear provided?

 Yes, gear will be provided.
 Our goal is to set you up in the correct gear to help you succeed.
 Ideally, you have just long enough lines and a kite with just enough power for you to accomplish a skill.
 We want to minimize any potential risk.
-For example, we wouldn't want to connect you to a 7, 10 or 12 meter kite that is large enough to lift you when we are just learning to turn a kite.
+For example, we wouldn't want to connect you to a 7, 10 or 12 meter kite that is large enough to lift you, when we are just learning to turn a kite.
 We only need to use the least powerful kite/smallest kite for you to learn a specific skill, no one that can throw you while you are learning the basics.

-Can we communicate while you are in the water?
+Can we communicate while I am in the water?